brunsgaard/berlin-talk-2017/talk.md

 # Agenda

-* Our team and our mission
+* The team and our mission

 * PART1: From **DATA** to **PREDICTION**